Key takeaways

 Common side effects of phentermine vs. Adderall

-Phentermine and Adderall share similar side effects as stimulant medications.
-Common side effects of both medicines may include insomnia or trouble sleeping, dry mouth, decreased appetite, nausea, tremor, diarrhea, and constipation.
+Phentermine and Adderall share many of the same side effects since they work in similar ways.
+Common side effects may include insomnia, dry mouth, decreased appetite, nausea, tremor, diarrhea, and constipation.

-Discuss all potential side effects with a healthcare provider before starting treatment.
+It’s important to discuss possible side effects with a healthcare provider before starting either medication.

 Phentermine | Adderall | |